UAlbanyArchives/mailbagit/README.md

 * **path**:
 > A path to email to be packaged into a mailbag.
 This can be a single file or a directory containing a number of email exports.

-* **-m --mailbag-name**:
+* **-m --mailbag**:
-> This will be used as the directory name for the mailbag, or the filename if compression is used.
-> Must be a valid directory or file name.
+> A new directory for the mailbag, such as `/path/to/my_mailbag`, or just `my_mailbag` to use the same location as the source email.
+Must be a valid directory or file name and must not already exist.

 * **-i --input**:
 > File format to use  as input for a mailbag.